By Laura Blumenfeld, Washington Post Writer

 history: Melanie is between 3 and 5.
 At that age, her guardian took Jay

-down the street to a man who raped her and repeatedly abused her, Wise says.
+down the street to a man who raped her and repeatedly abused her, Wise

-of fire.
+hole was full of fire.
 He told her it was Hell.

 "Open your eyes, don't be afraid," Wise says, like a kindergarten